He works as a lawyer, teaches martial arts and dabbles in music and sound engineering.

 Kari and Guy connected in 2013 through a mutual friend, and although they have yet to meet in person, they hit it off as if they'd known each other all their lives.
 They began writing these conversations in blog form every week, yet reached a point where they realised the need to combine them into a book format.

-She Said He Said (Volume 1) contains the first twenty conversations in this journey of discovery, learning and consciousness.
+She said He said contains the first twenty conversations in this journey of discovery, learning and consciousness.

 Kari and Guy continue their conversations each week and are already planning the second book in the She Said He Said series.